explosion/spacy-course/chapters/en/slides/chapter4_02_running-training.md

 Notes: The pipeline saved after training is a regular loadable spaCy pipeline – just like the trained pipelines provided by spaCy, for example `en_core_web_sm`.
+At the end, the last trained pipeline and the pipeline with the best score is saved to the output directory.

 You can load your trained pipeline by passing the path to `spacy.load`.
 You can then use it to process and analyze text.